greeneyz/practiceTask/README.md

 The design has many flaws and can be improved much much better; but it has been implmeneted for the sake of delivering the project with functional requirements.</p>

+sudo chmod 777 {folderName} - to give access to folder